CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 environment.
 On this page we focus on Mahti specific topics.

 !!!
 Note
-    Only Mahti GPU nodes have NVMe disk on compute nodes and only on GPU nodes memory reservation flag `--mem` is needed.
+    Only Mahti GPU nodes have NVMe disk on compute nodes.
     Otherwise full nodes are allocated for jobs, with the exception of [interactive jobs](../interactive-usage/#sinteractive-in-mahti), also [see below](#using-interactive-partition-for-non-parallel-pre-or-post-processing).
 Many options also work